Renge Nakase-numa Trail

 Area: Kitashiobara Village

-Recommended period: Year-round
+Recommended season: Year-round

-■ Surrounded by Nature's Orchestra: 'The Holy Land of Bird Watching'
+■ Surrounded by nature's orchestra 'The Holy Land of Bird Watching'

 Apply for a tour